matrix-forge/matrix-forge/README.md

 - ***modelArchitecture*** - a class that allows you to display the architecture of the created neural network model.

 ## Installation
+To start using the MatrixForge library, install it via PyPI or Conda:
 PyPI:
 ```python
 pip install matrixforge